 Signs of Improvement

 You want your dog to feel better with the right brace and daily care.
-Look for signs that show your dog is getting better:
+Look for progress signs like these:

 Tip: Write down your dog’s activity and comfort each day.
 This helps you and your vet see changes over time.